fiddien/fiddien.github.io/_projects/rku.md

 This RKU Template will help clarify our Vision.

-> Clear vision → Clear actions → Clear life: Vision met Missions -> fulfillment of Purpose {: .prompt-tip }
+> Clear vision → Clear actions → Clear life: Vision meet Mission → fulfillment of Purpose {: .prompt-tip }

 With RKU, we live more optimistic, because we crack big tasks into smaller ones, making each piece of success more reachable.